DI Politics Chat: Upzoning the American Dream

 Ezekiel: I can just imagine the anti-social housing ads.
 “Obamatowns.”

 Ed: Any sort of significant development plan usually requires a ballot initiative, and the impulse of homeowners is to vote “no” on everything.
 In this context, the fact that California Republicans are so powerless is a good thing.
-One of the two GOP candidates for governor of California opposes the whole idea of multi-family housing, saying Californians want a backyard.
+One of the two GOP candidates for governor of California opposes the whole idea of multifamily housing, saying Californians want a backyard.
 That’s really constructive, eh?

 Eric: Yeah, social housing would be heavy lift.
 But if current trends persist, the ranks of the housing insecure are going to grow so massive, the boundaries of political possibility just might move, at least in blue states.
 Alternatively, there might be some way for policymakers to redirect economic activity away from the handful of metropolitan areas where it’s currently concentrating.
 That’s not a subject I’ve thought much about, but the regional inequalities created by current trends seem to create a whole host of political and social problems.